What can mentors do to help prevent disputes?

 Before Starting a Session or Freelance Job

-- Always be as clear as possible with the rate you'll be charging the mentee, especially if you're changing your rate for a specific session, requirements, deadlines, before starting a session (agree on the escrow before creating a freelance job/code review).
+- Always be as clear as possible with the rate you'll be charging the mentee including if you're changing your rate for a specific session, requirements, deadlines, before starting a session (agree on the escrow before creating a freelance job/code review).
 If you’re unclear about any points, clarify them before work is started.

 - If you think there may be proprietary information, suggest signing an NDA before starting to prevent possible issues going forward.